 The children will continue to develop their fine and gross motor skills through a range of activities including PE lessons and our 'Funky Fingers' sessions.
 We will focus on developing muscle tension and accuracy using the Real PE scheme.
+We will focus on developing balancing, jumping, hopping, running, speed, agility, dodging, skipping and co-ordination using the Get Set 4 PE scheme.
 Funky fingers will include activities such as cutting out shapes, cutting playdough using a knife and fork and pencil control activities.

-How to help: Give your child lots of opportunities to practise hopping, jumping, skipping, climbing and balancing.
+How to help: Give your child lots of opportunities to practice hopping, jumping, skipping, climbing and balancing.
 Assist your child in knowing how to use a knife and fork, to practice opening tubs and packets and pouring their own drinks from a jug.
-Encourage the use of fine motor skills in play through the use of threading, drawing and cutting activities and construction toys with small parts such as Lego® bricks.
+Encourage the use of fine motor skills in play through the use of threading, drawing and cutting activities and construction toys with small parts such as Lego bricks.